Rosuav/shed/ImpossiblePie.md

 1. Collect ingredients.
 Preheat oven to 350°F or 180°C (take your pick).
 2. Start "Let It Go" playing
 3. Mix everything together
-4. Pour into a baking pan
+4. Pour into a pie dish
-5. Insert baking pan into oven
+5. Insert pie dish into oven
 6. Watch Queen Elsa build her ice palace, because you'll be done before she is.